neelotpal-d/Python_STL/README.md

 # Python_STL

-This repository contains python codes related objects stored as a binary STL file.
+This repository contains python codes related to objects stored as a binary STL file.

 ## plot_STL